A2015-038 - John Pyne Pennefather fonds

 Hamilton, Lillian

-Part of William F. Hanna fonds
+William F. Hanna accrual

 The fonds consists of Dr. William F. Hanna's correspondence, Dr. J.H.
 Craigie's correspondence, A.H.
 Reginald Buller's biographies, Hanna's Memorandum on the Rust Disease of Wheat, and his verses.